Feasibility of the EDICAM camera for runaway electron detection in JT-60SA disruptions: Modelling results

 \subsection{Simulation of the radiation image}

 The runaway electron distribution was given to the SOFT code, which calculated the synchrotron radiation as seen by the EDICAM camera.
-The simulated camera image is shown in figure~\ref{radiation}.
-Significant radiation can be seen on the high field side in a crescent-like shape while the radiation is negligible at the magnetic axis.
-The simulated image resembles observations of synchrotron radiation emitted by runaway electrons in other tokamaks~\citep{Reux21}.
+The simulated camera image is shown in Fig.~\ref{radiation}.
+Significant radiation can be seen on the high-field side in a crescent-like shape, while the radiation is negligible at the magnetic axis.
+The simulated image resembles observations of synchrotron radiation emitted by runaway electrons in other tokamaks~\cite{Reux21}.

+The effect of vertical displacement of the runaway electron beam was investigated by moving the camera location in the SOFT simulations.
+It was found that the displacement of the beam did not affect the detection capability of the camera system, but changed the location of the radiation spot.

-The origin of the radiation in momentum space is illustrated by figure~\ref{green}, where the Green's function weighted with the DREAM distribution function is plotted as a function of normalized parallel and perpendicular momenta.
+The origin of the radiation in momentum space is illustrated by Fig.\ref{green}, where the Green's function weighted with the DREAM distribution function is plotted as a function of parallel and perpendicular momenta normalized to $\rm m_ec$.
 The Green's function contains information on the tokamak geometry and the momentum dependence of the radiation.
-It can be seen that most of the radiation originates between $p=50$-$65m_ec$.
-This location corresponds to the highest energies of the runaway electron distribution function seen in figure~\ref{dist}.
-The radiation is also sensitive to the pitch angle of the particles, which explains the shape of the maximum in figure~\ref{green}.
+It can be seen that most of the radiation originates at $p=57m_ec$.
+This location corresponds to the highest energies of the runaway electron distribution function seen in Fig.\ref{dist}.
+The radiation is also sensitive to the pitch angle of the particles, which explains the shape of the maximum in Fig.~\ref{green}.
 There is a ridge extending to $30\; m_ec$ which is most likely a result of the runaway electron population at the inner radii.
 The dip between the two maxima is probably an artefact of the interpolation between the DREAM and the SOFT grids.
-The dominant radiation spot corresponds to the high energy runaway population at about $0.75$ normalized radius.
+The dominant radiation spot corresponds to the high-energy runaway population at about $0.75$ normalized radius.
 The hollow radiation shape can be explained by the enhancing effect of the high magnetic field strength on the synchrotron radiation as well as the high runaway electron energies at larger radii.
-Since more and more energetic runaway electrons are generated at the edge, the main source of radiation is coming from the edge at the high field side of the tokamak.
+Since more and more energetic runaway electrons are generated at the edge, the main source of radiation is coming from the edge on the high-field side of the tokamak.